devangsharma14/Skin-Cancer/README.md

 # Skin-Cancer
-Cloud based mobile solution for early detection of Skin Cancer using Artificial Intelligence.
+Cloud based mobile solution for early detection of Skin Cancer using Deep Learning.